-- The clinical practice immersions are an extension of your clinical and academic program.
-Therefore, all the same requirements for maintaining professional behaviors in both clinical and academic settings apply (i.e. dress and behavior, etc.). - o No food or drink in patient simulation or lab areas may cause damage to equipment - o No children risk of injury from equipment - No cell phones during testing or in student work areas (Please turn phones off) Can be very distracting to students when testing & practicing. - o Students are required to wear their student ID always while in the lab and follow the recommended dress code. - o Respect lab personnel and equipment always. - o Review the course syllabus for due dates and late assignment policies. - o Failure to meet deadlines may result in failure to meet course objectives. - o Review all skills guidelines for each check-off. - o Practice/Testing areas: Follow directions/signs for use of lab space and equipment.
+- The clinical practice immersion is an extension of your clinical and academic program.
+Therefore, all the same requirements for maintaining professional behaviors in both clinical and academic settings apply (i.e. dress and behavior, etc.). - o No food or drink in patient simulation or lab areas may cause damage to equipment - No children risk of injury from equipment - No cell phones during testing or in student work areas (please turn phones off) Can be very distracting to students when testing & practicing. - o Students are required to wear their student ID always while in the lab and follow the recommended dress code. - o Students must arrive on time and may not leave early. - Students are required to bring all gear from the student kit ordered through Apparel-Pro. - Respect lab personnel and equipment always. - Wear USU lab coat during standardized patient interactions. - o Review the course syllabus for due dates and late assignment policies. - o Failure to meet deadlines may result in failure to meet course objectives. - o Review all skills guidelines for each check-off. - o Practice/Testing areas: Follow directions/signs for use of lab space and equipment.
 Ask for directions and for location of practice or testing equipment. - Use beds for practice and testing purposes only. - o Report any malfunctioning, unsafe, or damaged equipment to lab personnel. - o If you are aware that you have a latex allergy, or suspect that you do, it is your responsibility to notify skills lab personnel.
-Non-latex gloves and equipment is available upon request. - o If your check-off is unsatisfactory, remediation will be required prior to retesting. - Please contact the Immersion Director if accommodations are needed for religious obligations.
+Non-latex gloves and equipment is available upon request. - Upload all required immersion documents to the appropriate D2L drop boxes as directed by the syllabus - O Please contact the Immersion Director if accommodations are needed for religious obligations.
 A note will be required from your clergy on what is needed for your accommodation.
-Please note that although we do our best to meet the needs of religious requests, nursing and healthcare is a full-time profession in which patients need care every day and time. - o Complete the Student Evaluation of Immersion Experience, found in Project Concert.
+Please note that although we do our best to meet the needs of religious requests, nursing and healthcare is a full-time profession in which patients need care every day and time. - Complete all evaluations as direct during immersion.